 |-en||Specifies that you want dbping to exit with a failed return code when NULL is returned for any of the properties specified.
 By default, dbping prints NULL when the value for a property specified by -pc, -pd, or -ps is unknown, and exits with a success return code.
 This option can only be used in conjunction with -pc, -pd, and -ps.|

 Specifies the library to use (without its file extension).
-This option avoids the use of the ODBC driver manager, and so is useful on Unix operating systems.
+This option avoids the use of the ODBC driver manager, and so is particularly useful on Unix operating systems.

 For example, the following command loads the ODBC driver directly:

 On Unix, if you want to use a threaded connection library, you must use the threaded version of the Ping utility, dbping_r.

 |-m||Establishes a connection using ODBC.
 By default, the utility connects using the embedded SQL interface.|

 |-o filename||Writes output messages to the named file.|